-- 4. Costs assessment process: If an application for assessment of a bill of costs is lodged by your client the Manager, Costs Assessment will forward a notice to you attaching a copy of the bill of costs and objections advising you to lodge any response with the Supreme Court within 21 days of issue of the notice.
-The Manager, Costs Assessment has no power to extend the time to respond. - At the expiry of this time, all documents are sent to the costs assessor by the Manager, Costs Assessment, who will inform the parties of the costs assessor's details. - Both parties will then receive a letter from the costs assessor setting out the requirements for the costs assessment, inviting objections or a response, if it has not already received by the costs assessor, and final submissions. - 4.
-Determination of the Costs Assessor: The Costs Assessor will notify the parties that an assessment is complete and advise the amount of costs of the costs assessor to be paid before release of the costs assessment certificates.
+4. Costs assessment process: If an application for assessment of a bill of costs is lodged by your client the Manager, Costs Assessment will forward a notice to you attaching a copy of the bill of costs and objections advising you to lodge any response with the Supreme Court within 21 days of issue of the notice.
+The Manager, Costs Assessment has no power to extend the time to respond.

+At the expiry of this time, all documents are sent to the costs assessor by the Manager, Costs Assessment, who will inform the parties of the costs assessor's details.

+Both parties will then receive a letter from the costs assessor setting out the requirements for the costs assessment, inviting objections or a response, if it has not already received by the costs assessor, and final submissions.

+5. Determination of the Costs Assessor: The Costs Assessor will notify the parties that an assessment is complete and advise the amount of costs of the costs assessor to be paid before release of the costs assessment certificates.
 The Costs Assessor will also determine which party is liable for these costs and an invoice will be sent to the parties requiring payment of the amount of the costs assessor's fees.
 These costs must be paid to the Manager, Costs Assessment before the Determinations of the Costs Assessor and Statement of Reasons will be forwarded.
 Either party can pay the costs of the assessment to secure the release of the certificates.
 If payment is made by the party that is not actually liable, they can then seek to recover these costs from the liable party.
-Both parties will be sent two Certificates of Determination: the first dealing with the costs payable as a result of the court order, the other dealing with the costs payable in relation to the costs of the costs assessment.
+Both parties will be sent two Certificates of Determination: the first dealing with the costs payable as a result of the costs assessment.

 Assessment of legal practice costs is conducted pursuant to sections 196 to 205 LPUL, sections 63 to 73, 81 LPULAA, and, in particular, clauses 32 to 34, 36 to 43 LPULAR.
-Assessment application forms can be found on the Supreme Court's website under "Cost assessments".COSTS GUIDE 7TH EDITION • UNIFORM LAW AND COSTS ASSESSMENTS
+Assessment application forms can be found on the Supreme Court's website under "Cost assessments".